SAP-archive/teched2021-DAT160/exercises/ex2/README.md

 # Exercise 2 - Exercise 2 Description

-In this exercise, we will create...
+In this exercise, we will utilize SAP Data Warehouse Cloud to create an analytical data model which can be consumed by SAP Analytics Cloud

 ## Exercise 2.1 - Get started with SAP Data Warehouse Cloud